Is too much fruit fattening?

 Fruit consumption is linked with lower risk of disease.

-Want to lose weight still?
+Want to lose weight?
 Do it the healthy way.
-Don't cut out fruit!
-Make sure you're hitting the recommended serves of fruit (2) and vegetables per day (aim for at least 7!)
-If you fill up on all the good stuff, you may not have room for the junk.
+Don’t cut out fruit!
+Make sure you’re hitting the recommended serves of fruit and vegetables per day (aim for at least 7!)
+If you still have room to eat treat food after you’re so full from filling up on the good stuff, become mindful of how much treat food you’re eating.
+Simples!

 What is the Healthiest Way to Eat Fruit?

-Unlike what Instagram makes you think, fruit doesn't have to be fancy, expensive or exotic to be good for you.
-You don't need to buy punnets of Blueberries, Acai berries, Goji berries and other trendy berries to get an antioxidant boost.
+Besides from what Instagram makes you think, fruit doesn’t have to be fancy to be good for you.
+You don’t need to buy punnets of Blueberries, Acai berries, Goji berries and other trendy berries to get an antioxidant boost.
 Just eat a whole piece of fruit.

 – Eat fruit whole –

 Munching on a whole piece of fruit, with the skin on, is about as healthy as it gets.
 It’s way healthier than any ‘health food’ snack or protein ball.
 And at around $1 a pop, it’s a damn cheap and easy way to get healthy.
 So, when you’re hungry for a snack or craving something sweet – bite into an apple, pick up a juicy mandarin, enjoy a punnet of strawberries or eat a banana.

 – Eat fruit that is in season –

 Also, there is NO fruit that is healthier for you than others.
 Don’t avoid bananas because you think they have too many carbs.
 Don’t only pick berries because they are lower in sugar.
 Each fruit has value.
 Do not discriminate against fruit ;)